tlswg/tls13-spec/draft-ietf-tls-tls13.md

 transcript.

-For all handshake modes, the Finished MAC (and where present, the signature), prevents downgrade attacks
-In addition, the use of
-certain bytes in the random nonces as described in {{server-hello}}
+For all handshake modes, the Finished MAC (and where present, the signature), prevents downgrade attacks.
+In addition, the use of certain bytes in the random nonces as described in {{server-hello}}
 allows the detection of downgrade to previous TLS versions.
 See {{BBFKZG16}} for more detail on TLS 1.3 and downgrade.